wp-plugins/fields-framework/readme.txt

 19. DateTime field
 20. ColorPicker field
 21. A demo of all fields
+22. An example of a Fields Widget with a Section selection drop down
+23. A fields widget rendering fields of section associated to it.
+24. Front end dump of a widget section

 == Changelog ==

+= 0.10.0.1 =
+* Added new Widgets section which let's you add fields to custom Field Framework Widgets
+* Passing -1 to DateTime's date_format or time_format arguments will disable display of Date or Time respectively.
+* Manually assign post ID to media uploader if and only if a given post type doesn't have thumbnail support enabled
+* Minor bug fixes

 = 0.9.0.1 =
 * Added a new Users field